tjek/tjek-swift-sdk/README.md

 ### Location
-Everything in the eTilbudsAvis world is location based, so it is **very** important that you set the location on the ETA object, and keep it up to date.
+Everything in the eTilbudsavis world is location based, so it is **very** important that you set the location on the ETA object, and keep it up to date.
 Even if you don't think it is relevant, please still send it, as the analytics are vital.
 The location info that you set will be sent with every subsequent API call.

 To update all the location properties at once, use the following methods: